-A recent trip over in the Fork of Edisto in the reighborhood of Ebenezer Church we noticed the crops, both of corn and cotton are fine and in good condition.
+Edisto in the neighborhood of Ebeboth of corn and cotton are fine and extent. in good condition.

-A colored boy, about thirteen years old, was drowned while bathing in Housar's mill pond, on last Tuesday.
+A colored boy, about thirteen years old, was drowned while bathing in Houser's mill pond, on last Tuesday.
 He jumped from the pier head and became entangled among some logs which lay at the bottom.